• About

 pear and ginger cake on a cake stand

-Each week the show is on air I like to bake along to The Great British Bake Off.
-I made this Pear and Ginger Cake with a rum drizzle as the recipe inspired by Spice week.
-On this episode each contestant was asked to make a ginger cake, and as soon as I saw one of the contestants had pears on their work surface the idea for this cake sprung into my mind.
+In this episode each contestant was asked to make a ginger cake, and as soon as I saw one of the contestants had pears on their work surface the idea for this cake sprung into my mind.
 Not only are pears and ginger a great combination, pears are also currently in season.

 I almost ditched the idea when I saw at least one other contestant was also going for the pear and ginger combination but in the end decided to stick with it since it is such a great combination.
-So that just left me with the dilemma on whether to go for a rich sticky ginger cake or a lighter cake.
-I’ve opted for the lighter version.

 slice of pear and ginger cake on a plate with the remaining cake on a stand

-I love stem ginger and this cake gets its flavour from a mixture of both ground spice and stem ginger.
-There is no mistake its ginger cake but the ginger is not overpowering.
 The pears are poached in a lightly spiced sugar syrup which is also flavoured with some fresh ginger.
-Personally I almost always have fresh ginger in the fridge, but you could substitute it with 1/2 tsp ground ginger instead.
+Personally I almost always have fresh ginger in the fridge, but you could substitute it with ½ teaspoon ground ginger instead.

 To finish the cake I added a drizzle of rum flavoured icing.
 Again, rum and ginger seem to go very well together but, if you prefer, use a little lemon juice instead.
 Without the drizzle the cake is delicious served warm as a dessert with some cream or ice cream for a dessert.